What Is Tanabata?

 Orihime, the Sky Weaver, worked hard for Lord Tentei, ruler of the heavens.
 She spent long hours weaving him fabulous clothes.
 Lord Tentei was a kind master.
-He felt that such a bright young slip of a lass needed a bright young husband to bring joy to her days.
-So, he set her up with Hikoboshi, the Starry Cowherd.
+He felt that such a bright young slip of a lass needed a bright young husband to bring joy to her days, so he introduced her to Hikoboshi, the Starry Cowherd.
 Unfortunately Lord Tentei’s plans went a little too well.
-Orihime and Hikoboshi fell in love at first sight, were married, and enjoyed married life so much that they neglected their starry work.
-On earth, people complained that their kimonos were falling apart and their cows were dying.
-Furious, Lord Tentei separated Orihime and Hikoboshi by the vast Amanogawa, the Milky Way (fifteen light years apart!) and put them back to work.
+Orihime and Hikoboshi fell in love at first sight, were married, and forgot all about doing their work.
+On earth, people complained that their kimonos were falling apart and that their cows were dying.
+Furious, Lord Tentei separated Orihime and Hikoboshi by the vast Amanogawa (天の川) the Milky Way (fifteen light years apart!) and put them back to work.

 What Do You Do On Tanabata?